datajoint/datajoint-docs/src/core/terminology.md

 <!-- markdownlint-disable MD013 -->
 # Glossary

-There are many terms that are reused throughout the documentation that we feel important to define together.
-We've taken careful consideration to be consistent.
-Below you will find how we've understood and use these terms.
+We've taken careful consideration to use consistent terminology.

 <!-- Contributors: Please keep this table in alphabetical order -->